 Most Important!
 Clemency Support!

-Craig Frazier, serving de-facto life for a nonviolent marijuana conspiracy offense, most needs help in the form of Clemency Petition Support Letters.
+Craig Cesal, serving Life Without Parole for a nonviolent marijuana conspiracy offense, most needs help in the form of Clemency Petition Support Letters.
 Taking the time to write a letter in support of a prisoner’s clemency is one of the most important things you can do to help them, even though it won’t cost you much time or money.
 Why?
 Because each support letter is logged and recorded, and this makes a difference when it comes time for the pardon attorney to decide which petitions to support.
 Also, the more a given prisoner’s name comes up in front of the pardon attorney and their staff, the more they are likely to notice them.
 Keep in mind the pardon attorney’s office sifts through tens of thousands of clemency petitions, so the more often we can keep bring the prisoner in front of pardon attorney staff (within reason) the better.

 The following links will help you write a letter.
 (Trust us, it’s easy!
 You CAN do this!)
 We even have a sample letter you can just change the words on, sign, and send, OR you can even copy it as is if you like.
-The most important thing is to get those letters for Paul in as soon as possible!
+The most important thing is to get those letters for Craig in as soon as possible!
 Thank you!

 - Clemency Support Letter Do’s and Don’ts